1

 Which integration approach provides a real-time, unified view of data without physically moving the data to a central repository?

-B. Data Warehousing
+B. Manual Data Entry

 C. Tape Backup

-D. Manual Data Entry
+D. Data Virtualization (Federation)

 Reveal Answer